mapswipe/python-mapswipe-workers/docs/source/configuration.md

 ```

 ## Slack (optional)
-The MapSwipe workers send messages to slack when a project has been created successfully, the project creation failed or an exception during mapswipe_workers cli occurred.
+The `mapswipe_workers` module sends messages to slack when a project has been created successfully, the project creation failed or an exception during mapswipe_workers cli occurred.
 You need to add a slack token to use slack messaging.
 You can find out more from [Python slackclient's documentation](https://github.com/slackapi/python-slackclient) how to get it.
 You need to provide information on Slack in your `mapswipe_workers/config/configuration.json`.:

 ```json
 "slack": {